jimjimvalkema/scrollZkWormholes/docs/notes.md

 *https://github.com/jimjimvalkema/scrollZkWormholes/blob/main/contracts/Token.sol#L56*
 2. Anyone can call the `mint` function
 *https://github.com/jimjimvalkema/scrollZkWormholes/blob/main/contracts/Token.sol#L76*
 3. The addresses are only 20 bytes which allows for a collision attack where an address can both be a EOA and a burn address.
-This is because zkwormholes inhererntly is incompatible with EIP-3607.
+This is because zkwormholes inherently is incompatible with EIP-3607.
 However it is estimated the cost of attack is $50B.
 *https://eips.ethereum.org/EIPS/eip-3607*

 ## Burn address